Z-Score Pairs Trading Fails on Every Exchange Tested: 7-Exchange Backtest

 Canada: worst avg trade return

-Canada (TSX) has the worst per-trade performance at -0.454% avg trade return and the lowest convergence rate at 77.7%.
-TSX large caps tend toward resource and financial stocks, which are concentrated in a few sectors.
-Same-sector correlation is high but the pairs are highly correlated to commodity cycles.
-When oil prices or metals prices shift, many TSX pairs diverge simultaneously and stay diverged, causing loss stops across multiple pairs in the same year.
-The 2016 (-7.08%) and 2020 (-6.76%) years are examples of this pattern.
+Canada (TSX) has the worst per-trade performance at -0.405% avg trade return and the lowest convergence rate at 79.7%.
+TSX large caps tend toward resource and financial stocks concentrated in energy and materials.
+Same-sector correlation is high but pairs are highly correlated to commodity cycles.
+When oil or metals prices shift, many TSX pairs diverge simultaneously and stay diverged, causing loss stops across multiple pairs in the same year.
+The 2022 year (-9.0%) is the clearest example: commodity volatility drove multiple divergences.

 Why It Fails Everywhere